samlewis02/SH1106mini/README.md

 ## Usage

 The Spirit level example shows how to use the graphics capability of the library.
+It makes use of the TinyWireM library.

 ## Features